nazarein/WifeAlert/README.md

-(This program relies on Twitch's Pubsub which is being depreciate, I will look into a fix at a later date)
+(This program relies on Twitch's Pubsub which is being deprecated, I will look into a fix at a later date)

 # WifeAlert
 A customizable Twitch notification tool.